 DiGeronimo confirms this is a common complaint among new workers.
 "Getting the work and impact noticed is not always as easy in hybrid working models," she explains.
 Many of her clients have shared their frustrations with her: if a worker's only contact is with their boss on Zoom rather than in-person group meetings along with the general social environment of an office, that's a problem.
 "It is very difficult now for leaders to know what their [employees] are working on and why it matters."

-On the flip side, civil servant Lauren*, 24, has found social events harder to come by.
-"We are only in the office one day a week and despite it being a Friday, most folk are so exhausted from having to actually travel in that they're immediately wanting to leave after work and not wanting to nip down to the pub for a pint," she says.
+On the flip side, government employee Lauren*, 24, has found social events harder to come by.
+"We are only in the office one day a week and despite it being a Friday, most folk are so exhausted from having to actually travel in that they're immediately wanting to leave after work and not wanting to go down to the bar for a beer," she says.